PostHog/posthog.com/contents/blog/what-motivates-me.md

 ## Now - taking pride in building a business that does stuff properly

 So, we had a lot of hype.
-But we hadn't focussed on revenue yet.
+But we hadn't focused on revenue yet.

 Last summer, we got a lot of requests for a paid product (extra features or people wanting us to host it for them).
 At the same time, lots of investors were interested _and_ my [daughter was very ill](ceo-diary-3).
 Since I had to look after her, we felt we had to choose _either_ revenue _or_ fundraising.